 Learning the narcissists’ baits helps us to recognise their manipulative behaviour, see what game they are playing and stand firm on our boundaries.
 We can retreat, rethink, and only respond if we need to do so.
 We can often see which baiting tactic they’ll use next.

 How to handle.

-Even when we are out, we can want to stand up for ourselves, let them know Who they are in the hope they’ll change to the person we want them to be which even if they could change that person is the illusion.
-Who they are is the person who, lies, cheats, lets us down and hurt us.
+Even when we are out, we can want to stand up for ourselves and let them know Who they are in the hope they’ll change into the person we want them to be, which, even if they could change that person, is the illusion.
+Who they are is the person who lies, cheats, lets us down and hurt us.

 We have to remember they have a disorder.
 The more we react, the more we give them attention, the more we give in to their demands, the more control they have over our minds, and the more it reinforces to the narcissist that they are superior, they are entitled to treat us how they want, and they are in control.

 We can retreat, we can rethink and become more mindful of seeing their games for what they are, and then only respond if we need to do so.